 Yet, despite the challenges that comes with a merger, Trøndelag was determined to be a frontrunner on the digital journey among counties in Norway.
 With the goal of developing digital competence and improving both internal business processes and user experiences, they took the matter in their own hands and mobilized a team of internal and external members with complementary expertise.

-Avo was welcomed into Trøndelag to identify and realize opportunities through process analysis and Robotic Process Automation (RPA) implementation to reduce time spent on repetitive tasks and data maintenance.
+Avo was welcomed into Trøndelag to identify and realize opportunities through process analysis and process automation with Robotic Process Automation (RPA) to reduce time spent on repetitive tasks and data maintenance.

 Robotic Process Automation (RPA)A computer program that mimic the exact actions of a person on the computer.
 Simply put, the robots are digital employees that follow instructions to perform tasks in the same user interface as humans, such as clicking on a button or writing in a text field.